 Working To Make Democracy Work!

-Facts for Voters 2014 Learn More
+Facts for Residents 2017 Learn More

-- These facts for voters are compiled by the League of Women Voters of Montgomery County, Virginia.
+- These facts for residents are compiled by the League of Women Voters of Montgomery County, Virginia.
 Printed copies are available at the Montgomery-Floyd Regional Library branches in the towns; the office of the registrar at the Government Services Building, Christiansburg; town government offices; and at many businesses throughout the community.
 You may also request a copy from the League of Women Voters of Montgomery County.
 Send the request to LWVMC, PO Box 10133, Blacksburg, VA 24062-0133.